 Rough Blazing Stars arrange their blooms in pom-pom-like blossoms.
 Like all Blazing Stars, they are very drought tolerant.
 They can also be tall: 2-5 feet!
 Rough Blazing Stars are native to the Midwestern US.

-Deer do NOT eat Blazing Stars!
-If you’re worried about deer nibbling your garden, these are perfect native plants.
+Deer do NOT eat Blazing Star.
+If you’re worried about deer nibbling your garden, planting Blazing Star is good native gardening choice.

 Grow Blazing Star from seeds